lixzhang/transformer-training/README.md

 What I was interested in was to find out how to:

-- use Shakespeare character-level encoding
+- use Shakespeare character-level encoding, to better understand encoding
-- and use transformers.GPT2LMHeadModel from scratch
+- and use transformers.GPT2LMHeadModel from scratch, since transformers package has more modeling options

 I thought it should be straightforward.
 Turns out it's mostly true, except for how to generate data batches for training.
 Specifically, since I'm useing transformers.GPT2LMHeadModel, I need NOT shift the response by 1.